dart-lang/lints/README.md

 checking anything from potential typing issues, coding style, and formatting.
 This package, `lints`, contains the lint settings recommended by the Dart team.

-Two sets of lints are available:
+Two sets of Dart lints are available:

 * **Core lints**: Lints that help identify critical issues that are likely to lead to problems when running or consuming Dart code.
 All code should pass these